isabella232/Deploy-Scripts/Labtech/README.md

 </table>
 </div>

+To download the script, you can find the [full script here](https://github.com/opendns/Deploy-Scripts/blob/master/Labtech/Deploy_OpenDNS_Umbrella_Client.xml).
-For those not familiar with GitHub, to import the script properly click on the name of the script in GitHub, and then click on the ‘Raw’ button as shown below:
+If you aren't familiar with GitHub, we recommend importing the script properly by clicking on the ‘Raw’ button as shown below:

 <table style="width:100%">
 	<tbody>